-Form Completion and Scroll Depth Tracking with GTM
+Form Filling and Scroll Depth Tracking with GTM

 Professionally track form interactions and scroll depth on your website with GTM.
-Learn ways to increase your conversion rates with 2026 up-to-date methods.
+Learn ways to increase conversion rates using 2026's updated methods.

-Are you attracting thousands of visitors to your website but can't quite figure out what these visitors are doing on your page, at what point they abandon filling out the form, or how much of your content they actually read?
-If you're checking the dashboard every morning with the feeling that part of your advertising budget is going to waste, and the question 'Why aren't my phones ringing?' occupies your mind, you're not alone.
+Are you attracting thousands of visitors to your website but struggling to figure out what these visitors are doing on your page, at what point they abandon filling out the form, or how much of your content they are actually reading?
+If the question 'Why aren't my phones ringing?' occupies your mind every morning as you check the panel feeling like some of your advertising budget is wasted, you are not alone.

 In the competitive digital ecosystem of 2026, relying solely on 'click' data is akin to trying to find your way in the dark.
-In one of our e-commerce clients, when we started tracking only form completion errors and scroll depth before increasing the advertising budget, we discovered that 40% of users were leaving the page before reaching the last field of the form on mobile devices.
-This data allowed us to double our conversion rates with a simple design revision.
+In one of our e-commerce clients, when we began tracking only form submission errors and scroll depth before increasing the advertising budget, we discovered that 40% of users left the page without reaching the last field of the form on mobile devices.
+This data allowed us to double the conversion rates with a simple design revision.
 In this guide, we will examine step by step how to track these two critical metrics using Google Tag Manager (GTM) and how to turn the data into profit.

-What is Form Completion and Scroll Depth Tracking with GTM?
+What is Form Filling and Scroll Depth Tracking with GTM?

-Form completion and scroll depth tracking with GTM is an advanced data collection method that measures how users interact with forms on a website and how far down the page they scroll.
-This system, through the triggers set up via Google Tag Manager, transfers user behavior to GA4 and other marketing platforms without the need for coding.
+Form filling and scroll depth tracking with GTM is an advanced data collection method that measures how users interact with forms on a website and how far down the page they scroll.
+This system transfers user behaviors to GA4 and other marketing platforms without the need to write code via triggers established through Google Tag Manager.

-In practice, we frequently see this: Many business owners evaluate the success of their Google Ads campaigns solely based on the total number of conversions.
-However, in 2026 standards, understanding why a user did not complete a form is far more valuable than counting those who did.
-Scroll depth tracking, on the other hand, is the most reliable mirror showing whether your long sales pages or blog content are actually being consumed.
+In practice, we often see this: Many business owners evaluate the success of their Google Ads campaigns solely by looking at the total number of conversions.
+However, understanding why a user did not fill out the form is much more valuable than just counting those who did in the standards of 2026.
+Scroll depth tracking serves as the most reliable mirror showing whether your long sales pages or blog content is actually being consumed.

-Why is Tracking Only the 'Thank You' Page Not Enough?
+Why Just Tracking the 'Thank You' Page Isn't Enough?

-In traditional methods, understanding that a user completed a form was merely about tracking the loading of the "thank you" page reached after the form submission.
-However, modern websites often submit forms without a page refresh (via AJAX or API calls).
-This situation completely renders old-generation tracking methods ineffective.
+In traditional methods, tracking whether a user filled out a form was done by monitoring the loading of the "thank you" page that was reached after the form was submitted.
+However, modern websites often submit forms (via AJAX or API calls) without refreshing the page.
+This renders old generation tracking methods completely ineffective.

-Based on our experience working with clients, users' reasons for abandoning a form in the middle are often technical errors or unnecessary extra fields.
-Using GTM during lead data collection processes, we can even track validation errors for each form field.
-This way, we can analyze whether users left the form because they received a "Phone number invalid" warning or because "City selection" was mandatory.
+Based on our experience working with clients, the reasons users abandon the form in the middle are often technical errors or unnecessarily excessive fields.
+In lead data collection processes, we can even track the validation errors of each form field using GTM.
+This allows us to analyze whether users are leaving because they encountered an "Invalid phone number" warning or because "City selection" is mandatory.

 Professional Tip: When setting up form tracking, be sure to also use the "Element Visibility" trigger.
 Some forms load not when the page is loaded, but when a button is clicked or the page is scrolled down.
-GTM's standard form trigger may fail in these cases.
+The standard form trigger in GTM may fail in these situations.

 How to Set Up Form Tracking with Google Tag Manager?

-While the setup for form tracking may vary depending on the technical structure of the form, the general logic remains the same.
-The most effective method in 2026 is to activate GTM's built-in form variables and then create a trigger by determining the form's ID.
+Although the setup of form tracking may vary depending on the technical structure of the form, the overall logic remains the same.
+In 2026, the healthiest method is to activate GTM's built-in form variables and then create a trigger by specifying the form's identifier (ID).

-• Activate Variables: Go to the 'Variables' tab in the GTM panel and check the options for Form ID, Form Classes, Form URL, Form Element, and Form Text by clicking the 'Configure' button.
+- Activate Variables: Go to the 'Variables' tab in the GTM panel and click on the 'Configure' button to check the options for Form ID, Form Classes, Form URL, Form Element, and Form Text.

-• Create the Trigger: In the 'Triggers' tab, create a new trigger and select 'Form Submission' as the type.
-If not every form needs tracking, use 'Some Forms' and add the filter 'Form ID equals [YourFormID]'.
+- Create the Trigger: Create a new trigger in the 'Triggers' tab and select 'Form Submission' as the type.
+If not every form needs to be tracked, add a filter saying 'Some Forms' with 'Form ID equals [YourFormID]'.

-• Configure the Tag: Create a GA4 Event tag from the 'Tags' section.
-Define the event name as either 'generate_lead' or 'form_submission'.
-Adding the name of the form or the page it is located on as a parameter will greatly facilitate reporting.
+- Configure the Tag: Create a GA4 Event tag from the 'Tags' section.
+Set the event name as 'generate_lead' or 'form_submission'.
+Adding the name of the form or the page it is on as a parameter greatly helps your reporting.

-At a basic level, you can implement these steps yourself; however, if your site has a complex structure, multi-step forms, or forms that open in a pop-up, this may require special JavaScript codes and dataLayer.push commands.
-At this point, delving into using custom JavaScript variables in GTM or seeking support from a professional agency ensures the accuracy of your data.
+At a basic level, you can perform these steps on your own; however, if your site has complex structures, multi-step forms, or forms that open in pop-ups, this may require special JavaScript codes and dataLayer.push commands.
+At this point, diving deeper into using custom JavaScript variables in GTM or getting support from a professional agency ensures the accuracy of your data.

 Scroll depth reports what percentage of your page a user has viewed.
 This data is crucial, especially in long landing page design projects.
-If 80% of your users see only 25% of the page, and your most important sales argument is in the middle of the page, it means you are losing potential customers right from the start.
+If 80% of your users are viewing only 25% of the page and your most important selling argument is in the middle of the page, it means you are losing potential customers right from the start.

-In an analysis we conducted at an industry-leading company, we found that the read rate of blog content remained around 10%.
-When we started tracking scroll depth horizontally and vertically with GTM, we noticed that users were getting bored due to excessively long introductory paragraphs.
-By making the content structure more dynamic and enriching it with visuals, we raised this rate to 60%.
-This indirectly had a positive effect on SEO strategies, as bounce rates decreased and time on page increased.
+In an analysis we conducted at an industry-leading company, we found that the reading rate of blog content was around 10%.
+When we began to track scroll depth both vertically and horizontally with GTM, we realized that users were getting bored due to excessively long introductory paragraphs.
+By making the content structure more dynamic and enriching it with visuals, we increased this rate to around 60%.
+This also had a positive impact on SEO strategies, as bounce rates decreased and time on the page increased.

 Takip Metriği Neyi Ölçer? İşletme İçin Değeri